gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-11-15-pause-for-thought.markdown

 ## Escaping

 If you've done web dev for more than a couple of months, you'll be concerned about sanitising outputs.
 After all, no-one wants to be the victim of an XSS (Cross-Site Scripting) attack, or SQL injection.
-Lithium does a lot to protect you from that.
+Li3 does a lot to protect you from that.
 The `<?= ?>` output?
 That isn't just the regular PHP shorttag echo.
-That's actually a thing that the template engine in Lithium looks for and anything output through there is escaped.
+That's actually a thing that the template engine in Li3 looks for and anything output through there is escaped.
 Now, there's more to learn about that but for now, this will suffice.

-> For more info, see the [Lithium manual's section on auto-escaping](http://li3.me/docs/manual/handling-http-requests/views.wiki).
+> For more info, see the [Li3 manual's section on auto-escaping](http://li3.me/docs/manual/handling-http-requests/views.wiki).

 ## About the controller